Your Sales Narrative For Times of Uncertainty

 Delivering the Narrative

-1. Empathize & Triage
+1. Empathize & Assess

-1. running their business as usual
+- Running their business as usual

 Sample narrative:

-2. Advise & Prescribe
+2. Advise & Qualify

 Sample narrative:

-Science tells us that customers like their ideas more than they like your ideas!
+Science tells us that customers like their ideas more than they like your ideas.
 That’s why finishing your narrative by teasing the future, taking your foot off the gas, and passing the mic back to them is imperative.
 Asking them what they think the future might hold if they DON’T move forward with (or even evaluate) your solution provides them with a sense of control and helps you understand how much emotional value they associate with it.

 Sample narrative: